SynteLang/SynteLang/README.md

 Or click on the green code link above this doc on the main page of the github repository (which you are probably looking at right now) and download as a zip file which will need to be unzipped.
 As the software is under continuous development it is a good idea to update the code regularly.

-You may need to install portaudio and/or SDL2, on Linux type: `sudo apt-get install portaudio` or `sudo apt-get install portaudio19-dev`
+You may need to install portaudio and/or SDL2
+On Linux try: `sudo apt-get install portaudio` or `sudo apt-get install portaudio19-dev`

 To install Syntə:
 + make sure you are in the directory `syntelang/` (the one downloaded/cloned above)